dost-onelab/ulims/README.md

             This modifications with fix the issue on generating duplicate request reference when creating requests.

+            Truncate the tables `ulimsportal.AuthItem` and `ulimsportal.AuthItemChild` separately.
+                TRUNCATE TABLE `AuthItem`
+                TRUNCATE TABLE `AuthItemChild`

+            Then, import the AuthItem.sql and AuthItemChild.sql from ulims/protected/data directory to the respective tables in ulimsportal database.

+        /**** For new Installation ****/
         If you are installing from scratch - create and import clean databases from the ulims/protected/data directory.

         A new database has been added for the Referral Module.
 Create new database `onelabdb` and import ulims/protected/data/onelabdb.sql.
-Select onelabdb and execute the four sets of commands in the ulims/protected/data/onelabdb_views.txt
+Select onelabdb and separately execute each of the four(4) sets of commands in the ulims/protected/data/onelabdb_views.txt

     5. File/Folder Permissions